0ADMods/terra_magna/Readme.md

 - Help with the development.
 - Test new releases and report your findings.

 Feel free to ask any questions about helping and contributing in our [forum](https://wildfiregames.com/forum/index.php?/forum/423-rise-of-the-east/).
 If you are uncomfortable to ask in English ask in your language.
 0 A.D. has an international community and will most likely be able to help you to translate your question.

 ### Tasks

-Our current goal is to complete the Chinese fraction.
+Our current goal is to complete the Zapotecs and Chinese factions.
 Any help is welcome to achieve this goal.

 ## Current Status

 We are currently in the process of developing a stable version of the Terra Magna mod for 0 A.D.
-Alpha 22 "Venustas".
+Alpha 23 "Ken wood".
 In addition, we are transitioning and migrating the forum and the ModDB page to reflect the name change from Rise of the East to Terra Magna.

 ## Reporting problems